handpoint/handpoint.github.io/about.md

 intro:
   title: "4 locations.
 3 continents.
 1 mission."
   description: >
-    <p>The payments was not designed for the software industry.
-But Handpoint is.</p> <p>Handpoint has been a pioneer in defining integrated payments, from advancing the checkout experience with mobile technology to launching open payment integrations for all emerging platforms -- on 3 continents.
-We provide solutions for software companies, payfacs, merchants, acquirers, and ISOs who share our vision for nextgen commerce: where customer experience and management matter, where payments are embedded seamlessly, and where mobile technology fuels growth.</p> <p>Handpoint's APIs, international gateway, and cloud-hosted system are built around security and support that let software companies power the future of commerce.</p><p class="specialtxt">Handpoint.
+    <p>The payments industry was not designed for the software industry.
+But Handpoint is.</p> <p>We are passionate about the evolution of SaaS-embedded payments and have been at the forefront on three continents.
+Having already helped ~100 companies transform with payments, we understand SaaS needs.
+We have the solutions SaaS companies need to control the product and the customer journey.
+And like our customers, we build in the cloud.
+We are agile, innovative, build fast, and deploy fast.
+Handpoint makes it seamless for SaaS companies to keep payments amazing.</p><p class="specialtxt">Handpoint.
 Powering the payments revolution.<br><br></p>
 blurbs:
-  title: <br>Powering business in the aisle and around the globe
+  title: <br>SaaS may be in the cloud, but commerce is everywhere
-  description: With over 20 years of experience, we have helped circa 100 software companies from California to South Africa transform with payments.
+  description: With over 20 years of experience, we have helped software companies transform and scale - from California to South Africa, from face-to-face to in the cloud.
   list:
     - title: Founded
       image: https://handpoint.imgix.net/Website%20refresh%20photos/icons/ico22.svg